 If you have not received any correspondence from either your SAA or directly from SERTC:

 - Be sure that you printed your application email and obtained your supervisor’s signature, you signed your name, and emailed your application to your SAA.

 - Contact your SAA to confirm receipt of your application.
 Confirm that they approved your application and emailed it to SERTC at firstname.lastname@example.org.

 - Contact us at (719) 584-0584 to confirm that we have received your application.
 We can then discuss your individual situation.

-What is the status of my DSH/FEMA Travel Reimbursement?
 If you have sent in your reimbursement form, please allow 6 weeks from the time it arrives to receive your reimbursement check.
 This link allows you to see what has been received

 PURPOSE: The FEMA Student Identification (SID) number is used as the unique individual identifier for all applicants requesting training at FEMA training facilities.
 The FEMA SID number is used as the applicant’s unique student identifier for the following areas: training records and continuing education credit through the International Association for Continuing Education and Training.
 Some facilities may still require the social security number for training medical records, travel authorizations, and travel reimbursement.